Quantum Closeness Testing: A Streaming Algorithm and Applications: Prior work on property testing

 \subsection{Quantum state tomography}

-We start from the very basic problem of quantum state tomography, a fundamental problem to decide how many copies of an unknown mixed quantum state $\rho\in\mathcal{D}(\C^d)$ are necessary and sufficient to output a good approximation $\hat{\rho}$.
-This problem has been extensively studied since the birth of quantum information theory.
-The main stream approach uses independent measurements.
-A sequence of works \cite{compressed,FlammiaGrossLiuEtAl2012,Vlad13,KRT14} devoted to show that $n=O(d^3/\eps^2)$ copies are sufficient in $\ell_1$ distance no more than $\epsilon$.
-In \cite{HHJ+16}, it was shown that this is indeed optimal for independent measurements.
-In the same paper, it proved that $n=O(\frac{d^2}{\delta}\log(\frac{d}{\delta}))$ copies are sufficient to obtain infidelity no more than $\delta$ with high probability together with a lower bound $n=O(\frac{d^2}{\epsilon^2})$ in $\ell_1$ distance.
-Independently, \cite{OW16} proved that $n=O(\frac{d^2}{\epsilon^2})$ copies are sufficient to obtain $\ell_1$ distance no more than $\epsilon$ with high probability.
-In \cite{OW17}, an alternative proof of the $n=O(\frac{d^2}{\delta}\log(\frac{d}{\delta}))$ bound was given for infidelity $\delta$.
+Starting from the very basic problem of quantum state tomography, a fundamental problem is to decide how many copies of an unknown mixed quantum state $\rho\in\mathcal{D}(\C^d)$ is necessary and sufficient to output a good approximation of ${\rho}$ with high probability.
+This problem has been studied extensively since the birth of quantum information theory.
+The main-stream approach is an independent measurement.
+A sequence of work \cite{compressed,FlammiaGrossLiuEtAl2012,Vlad13,KRT14} is dedicated to showing that $O(d^3/\eps^2)$ copies are sufficient in an $\ell_1$ distance of no more than $\epsilon$.
+Haah $et$ $al$. \cite{HHJ+16} showed that $\Theta(d^3/\eps^2)$ is the sample complexity for independent measurement.
+In the same paper, we proved that $O(\frac{d^2}{\delta}\log(\frac{d}{\delta}))$ copies are sufficient to obtain an infidelity of no more than $\delta$ with a probability of $1-\exp(-\Theta(d^2))$ with joint measurement, which can be regarded as a quantum generalization of Sanov's theorem \cite{SANOV57}.
+Further, by combining the lower bound of \cite{HHJ+16} and upper bound of \cite{OW16}, the sample complexity of state tomography with joint measurement is $\Theta(\frac{d^2}{\epsilon^2})$ in an $\ell_1$ distance of no more than $\epsilon$.
+The work of \cite{FlammiaGrossLiuEtAl2012} includes in footnote 2 an algorithm (which also appears in the section on quantum process tomography from Nielson and Chuang \cite{Nielsen:2011:QCQ:1972505}) which uses $O(\frac{d^4 \log d}{\epsilon^2})$ copies and only uses Pauli measurements.